GSA/touchpoints/docs/DEPLOYMENT.md

 Thus, having a "properly configured" manifest.yml file is a prerequisite/dependency/requirement.

 To deploy a specific instance `cf push touchpoints-staging` or `cf push touchpoints`, respectively.

+### Team conventions around Deployment

+* Code lives in `master`
+* Devs work in feature-branches
+* feature branches are pushed to https://touchpoints-123.app.cloud.gov (each Dev has their own Dev environment)
+* feature-branches are submitted as Pull Requests and reviewed in GitHub
+  * feature-branch is merged to master via the Pull Request
+* green master builds get deployed to [Staging](https://touchpoints-staging.app.cloud.gov) automatically via CircleCI
+  * Product Owner accepts/rejects Stories
+* green master builds can be deployed to [Production](https://touchpoints-staging.app.cloud.gov) manually, coordinating with Ryan Wold
+  * releases are tagged using `git tag 0.0.1`